eowise/gradle-packer-plugin/README.md

 2. (Before resize hook).
 3. Resize all PNGs in resources paths using the ratio specified for each resolution.
 4. (After resize hook).
-5. Apply 1 pixel 9-patches to all PNG ending with '.9.png'.
-6. Copy 'resolutionName.json' from the resources path to the working directory, and rename it to 'pack.json'.
+5. Copy 'resolutionName.json' from the resources path to the working directory, and rename it to 'pack.json'.
-7. Call the libgdx texture packer to packs the textures into the output directory (generally android assets directory).
+6. Call the libgdx texture packer to packs the textures into the output directory (generally android assets directory).